ARTbio/Run-Galaxy/docs/Run_workflow.md

 - Rapidly enough, the Installation status should turn out green.
 Sometimes, things do not go well.
 If the installation fails, just call the `Repository Actions - repair repository` menu (maybe a good idea to call me too...)
-- Click again the `Manage installed tools` menu in the left bar, and look at the newly installed tool `regex_find_replace` in the list.
+- Click again the `Manage tools` menu in the left bar, and look at the newly installed tool `regex_find_replace` in the list.

-- Repeat the same operations for the tool `regex_replace` owned by `kellrott` (version `1.0.0`)
+- Repeat the same operations for the tool `regex_find_replace` owned by `jjohnson`(version `1.1.0`)

-- Repeat the same operations for the tool `text_processing` owned by `bgruening`(version `1.1.0`)
+- Repeat the same operations for the tool `column_regex_substitution` owned by `blankenberg` (version `0.0.1`)

    For this last installation, you will see a different panel after clicking `Install to Galaxy`:
    If you scroll down a little bit, you should see a list of uninstalled tool dependencies like this:
    ![uninstalled dependencies](images/uninstalled_dependencies.png)

-   These are software packages required to get the tool `text_processing` working properly.
+   These are software packages required to get the tool `column_regex_substitution` working properly.
-   The required packages will be installed by the lately adopted package manager `conda.
+   The required package (python 2.7) will be installed by the lately adopted package manager `conda`.
    You can further check this by clicking the `Display Details` button bellow the Dependency list.

    At this stage, avoid further distraction and do not forget to select tool panel section `Text Manipulation`, and finally click the `Install` button.
    This time, the `Monitor installing tool shed repositories` will display new steps (in yellow), including the `Installing tool dependencies` step.
-The whole process should take longer, about 2 min and 30 secondes (a bit too short for a coffee through).
+The whole process may take longer, but not too long in this specific case.
 - Finally go back a last time to the `Manage installed tools` panel: